danilw/danilw.github.io/blog/simple_SDF_tutorial/README.md

 ![](https://www.ronja-tutorials.com/assets/images/posts/035/Result.gif)

-### Link to external blog post-tutorial, **read it first if you do not know what SDF is** - [https://www.ronja-tutorials.com/post/035-2d-sdf-combination/](https://www.ronja-tutorials.com/post/035-2d-sdf-combination/#simple-combinations)
+### Read this link first if you do not know what SDF is - [link to blog on ronja-tutorials.com](https://www.ronja-tutorials.com/post/035-2d-sdf-combination/#simple-combinations)

 Look there for *Simple Combinations* such as - merge, intersect, subtract, and others.